 The River Food Pantry is a 501(c)(3) non-profit charitable organization, and your gift is tax-deductible to the fullest extent of the law.

 The River always needs volunteers to help with our growing list of programs.
 Sign up to volunteer here.

 Groups: If you would like to volunteer as a group, please contact email@example.com for more information.

 Donate food & hygiene products

 The River will again accept in-kind donations of food and personal care items, but not clothing or housewares.
-Donations can be dropped off at the back door of The River (2201 Darwin Rd) on Mondays from 9am–1pm and Tuesdays–Fridays from 1pm–3pm.
-Learn more here.
+Donations can be dropped off at the back of The River (2201 Darwin Rd).
+See drop-off hours and most-needed items here.